Vietnam looks to raise public debt ceiling to spur growth

 Vietnam had successfully contained coronavirus outbreaks until the middle of this year, but a wave of infections in Ho Chi Minh City and nearby industrialised areas led to movement curbs that hit the economy hard.

-Total coronavirus infections hit 1 million on Thursday, with 22,800 deaths recorded.
+Total COVID-19 infections hit 1 million on Thursday, with 22,800 deaths recorded.